- Handling Copyright of Your Research Work

 - Use author addendum to negotiate with the publisher to retain author’s rights to your work - While most publishers may request you to sign a standard publishing agreement, you can use an author addendum to negotiate with the publisher whether you will be allowed to retain some rights to your work such as using it in teaching and research.
 One such addendum you can use is The SPARC Author Addendum that is developed by the Scholarly Publishing and Academic Resources Coalition (SPARC) and it serves to modify the publisher’s agreement and assign to the publisher only those rights needed for publication.
 Another one is Scholar’s Copyright Addendum Engine.
 Some universities prepare their own author addenda for use by their community.

-- Use open access publishing agreement such as Creative Common licences.
+- Use open access publishing agreement such as Creative Common licenses.

 - Choose to publish in open access journals that allow authors to retain their copyright - Open access journals are journals that are freely available on the Internet, and many, but not all, have liberal policies that allow author to retain their copyright.
 Please refer to Directory of Open Access Journals to identify a suitable journal for your work.